Whether it’s a blank field in an online application, or a real, live question from a flesh-and-blood recruiter, what should you do?

 Consider When It Comes Up

 Of course, being transparent about your current pay and what you hope to make sets you up to be screened out of the interview process if your expected salary is too much.
 Then again, if your expectations and the actual salary of the prospective job are that far apart, you probably saved yourself a lot of time and hassle.
-It’s better to know beforehand that you just make too much.
+It’s usually better to know beforehand that you just make too much.

 You can give yourself some wiggle room on the question by saying you’re willing to negotiate on “total compensation.”
 You know, the perks, such as vacation days or flexible work arrangements, that might make the job more worthwhile even if the pay is lower than you want.